Marian Cross - Site Favicon

 The opening prayers of the Rosary prepare the soul for contemplation.
 The Sign of the Cross marks the believer with Christ.
 The Apostles’ Creed declares the faith of the Church.
 The Our Father turns the heart to the Father.
 The Hail Mary honors the woman through whom the Word was made flesh.
 The Glory Be lifts the mind to the Trinity.

-So the Apostles’ Creed is a fitting beginning for a prayer that is entirely Christ-centered.
+So the Apostles’ Creed prayer is a fitting beginning for a prayer that is entirely Christ-centered.
 It is the first step into the mysteries because it names the truths the mysteries reveal.
+To pray the full Rosary from beginning to end, see the How to Pray the Rosary guide.

 Line by Line Meaning